📆 2025 Rescue Calendar - Only $10! Save reptiles with every purchase

 Male2005

-Dusty is a bit of an awkward guy, but makes a great buddy for just about anyone.
+Meet Dusty!
+Dusty is a bit of an awkward old man, but makes a great buddy for just about anyone.
 He is great at being handled, and LOVES to dig in his dirt box.
 A bioactive enclosure would be great for Dusty!
 He also loves to bask, and do the iconic sploot.
+Dusty will need a minimum of a 40 gallon enclosure for adoption.

 Adoption fee: $45